campbel/tilt-linkerd-demo/blog/part_2.md

 ## Leveraging Linkerd with gRPC

-A compelling demonstration of Linkerd's power is to observe the behavior when running gRPC without Linkerd (`tilt up -- --use_grpc`).
-You'll notice that the `foo` service only interacts with a single instance of the `baz` service.
-This occurs because gRPC requests don't load balance across services by default.
-For a detailed explanation of this behavior, see [gRPC Load Balancing on Kubernetes without Tears](https://linkerd.io/2018/11/14/grpc-load-balancing-on-kubernetes-without-tears/).
-To effectively utilize gRPC without sacrificing load balancing, we need to enable Linkerd by running the app with the additional `--use_linkerd` flag:
+One of the best ways to appreciate Linkerd's value is to observe what happens when running gRPC without it.
+Try running the application with just gRPC enabled (`tilt up -- --use_grpc`) and you'll notice something interesting: the `foo` service only communicates with a single instance of the `baz` service, even though multiple instances are available.

+This happens because gRPC connections persist and don't load balance across service instances by default.
+If you're curious about the technical details, check out this excellent article: [gRPC Load Balancing on Kubernetes without Tears](https://linkerd.io/2018/11/14/grpc-load-balancing-on-kubernetes-without-tears/).

+To solve this issue and get proper load balancing with gRPC, we simply need to enable Linkerd:

 ```sh
 tilt up -- --use_grpc --use_linkerd